-100% Silicone swimcap, Non-toxic, Non-allergenic, Highly elastic, inside embossed for extra strength, long lasting, pure comfort and great value.
+2020 was a tough year for swimmers as most of the indoor pools were closed due to the Covid Pandemic.
+Now you can make light of the year wearing this “Year Cancelled” swim hat.
+All our silicone caps are 100% Silicone, Non-toxic, Non-allergenic, Highly elastic, inside embossed for extra strength, long lasting, pure comfort.
 One size fits all.
-Our Birthday Quarantined cap is printed with the finest quality ink for brilliant adhesion.
+Our silicone caps are printed with the finest quality ink for brilliant adhesion.
 Also available in pink.

 Our caps are packaged in a printed 22cmx12.3cm OPP bag with euro hole.
 Minimum order: 1 cap.